 - Excessive doubt

-According to the National Institute of Mental Health (NIMH), about 2.2 million adult Americans have OCD at any one time.
-For some people, the disease comes and goes with time, with symptoms growing worse due to stress and then easing up when life seems to be going in the right direction.
-Other people develop chronic forms of OCD that do not seem to abate with time.
+According to the National Institute of Mental Health (NIMH), over two million American adults have OCD anytime.
+For some people, the disease comes and goes with time, with symptoms worsening due to stress and then easing up when life seems to be going in the right direction.
+Other people develop chronic OCD that does not seem to decrease with time.

-Addiction treatment programs are customizable, allowing doctors to pull together treatments that are designed to help with the right problem at the right time.
-In order to provide this care, however, medical professionals need to spend a significant amount of time assessing the person to determine what – if anything – is occurring alongside the addiction issue.
-People who have not been diagnosed with OCD in the past, but who seem to be demonstrating some ritualistic behaviors and/or some compulsions they’re unable to control, might learn that they have OCD for the very first time when they enter a program for addiction.
+Addiction treatment programs are customizable, allowing doctors to pull together treatments designed to help with the right problem at the right time.
+To provide this care, however, medical professionals must spend significant time assessing the person to determine what is occurring alongside the addiction issue.
+Many people with undiagnosed OCD enter addiction programs and learn about their condition for the first time.

 There is no blood test or brain scan that can diagnose OCD.
 Instead, medical professionals ask questions such as: